-When you think of Hunter Valley Wine Country, you imagine sampling a selection of cellar doors along the tasting trail or long, lazy lunches at one of the gourmet restaurants and cafés.
-But the region doesn’t just cater to wine connoisseurs or foodies – it’s also the perfect destination for a family-friendly holiday, with ample activities to keep the kids entertained.
+When you think of Hunter Valley Wine Country, you imagine sampling a selection of wines at cellar doors along the tasting trail or long, lazy lunches at one of the gourmet restaurants and cafés.
+But the region doesn’t just cater to wine connoisseurs or foodies – it’s also the perfect destination for a family-friendly holiday, with ample activities and plenty of fresh air to keep the kids both entertained and healthy!

 Of course, the biggest highlight for the younger members of the family is always the fantastical Storybook Garden, taking visitors on a journey through childhood dreams, memories, and fantasies.